 - DNS follows a certain hierarchy which does not allow the storage of all the domain names at one place instead it breaks it into subdomains and then the particular piece of information is stored on a particular server.
 Hence it is decentralized in manner.
 In contrast, DHCP server configures IP addresses of the clients from a pool of IP addresses and centrally handles all the tasks, in case a DHCP server is not directly attached to the clients then it uses a router to receive the DHCP broadcasts and relay them to the DHCP server.

 DNS and DHCP both of the technologies were devised for the convenience of the users and administrators using the network or internet.
-DNS eliminated the need of remembering the complex IP addresses for the casual users while DHCP reduced the time-consuming process of configuring the systems in a network manually, nowadays its all automatic and fast.
+DNS eliminated the need of remembering the complex IP addresses for the casual users while DHCP reduced the time-consuming process of configuring the systems in a network manually, nowadays it is all automatic and fast.